excellalabs/tcp-react-typescript/README.md

 ### Getting into the container

-- To open a bash terminal in the running container you can do `docker exec -it tcp-react bash`
+- To open a bash terminal in the running container you can do `docker exec -it va-cedar-frontend bash`
 - From here you can run the different `npm` commands like `npm test`